andreamoleri/DataArchitecture/README.md

 from the Mongo Shell, MongoDB Compass, or any other application.
 MongoDB offers two formats for the Connection String: the Standard Format and the DNS Seed List Format.

-- **Standard Format**: This is used to connect to standalone clusters, replica sets, or sharded clusters.
+- **Standard Format:** this is used to connect to standalone clusters, replica sets, or sharded clusters.
-- **DNS Seed List Format**: This format allows us to provide a DNS server list in our connection string.
+- **DNS Seed List Format:** this format allows us to provide a DNS server list in our connection string.
 It offers flexibility in deployment and the ability to rotate servers without reconfiguring clients.

 #### Finding Your Connection String

-Is it possible to find the Connection String on Atlas by navigating to the "Database" section and pressing the "Connect" button for the cluster you wish to connect to.
+Is it possible to find the Connection String on Atlas by navigating to the `"Database"` section and pressing the `"Connect"` button for the cluster you wish to connect to.
 This will open a menu that provides options for connecting to the database via MongoDB Shell, Application, or Compass.
-For now, select "Connect Your Application".
+For now, select `"Connect Your Application"`.
 This will open step-by-step instructions for connecting to the MongoDB instance.
 You will be given a Connection String to copy and paste, which you will use to connect to MongoDB.

 #### Structure of the Connection String